eclipse-tractusx/tutorial-resources/migration-guides/GENERIC_POSTGRESQL_MIGRATION_GUIDE.md

   "SELECT extname, extversion, extschema FROM pg_extension ORDER BY extname;"
 ```

-**Before proceeding**: Review the [PostgreSQL version upgrade notes](https://www.postgresql.org/docs/release/) for your target version to verify all extensions are still supported.
-Document which extensions need to be migrated and whether they require special handling.
+**Before proceeding**: Review the [PostgreSQL version upgrade notes](https://www.postgresql.org/docs/release/) to verify all extensions are supported in your target version.

 #### 1c.
 Check Customized Database Parameters

-If database parameters have been manually adjusted (autovacuum settings, shared_buffers, work_mem, etc.), document them so they can be reapplied to the target instance:
+Document any non-default parameters so they can be reapplied after migration:

 ```bash
 # List all non-default configuration values